Export VAT: A quick guide

 Direct exports:

 Direct exports occur when a supplier delivers the goods to a client at an address in an export country.
-The supplier will be in total control of the export, and is responsible for all aspects of the exportation.
+The supplier will be in total control of the export and is responsible for all aspects of the exportation.

-In order for the vendor to apply the zero rate to the exported goods, the vendor must:
+For the vendor to apply the zero rate to the exported goods, the vendor must:

-1. Export the goods via a designated commercial port (see Table 1 below) within the prescribed time period; and
+1. Export the goods via a designated commercial port (see Table 1 below) within the prescribed period; and

 2. Acquire and keep the required documentation.